Turners, Missouri

-Turners or Turner is a small unincorporated community in Greene County, Missouri, United States.
-It lies on the southeast side of the James River floodplain approximately 3.5 miles east of U.S. Route 65 in east Springfield.
+Turners or Turner is a small unincorporated community located in Greene County, Missouri, United States.
+It lies on the southeast side of the James River floodplain, approximately 3.5 miles east of U.S. Route 65 in east Springfield.

 The community lies at the intersection of Routes D and J near the confluence of Turner Creek with the James River.
 The old St. Louis–San Francisco Railway (currently the BNSF Railway) passed through the community.

 A post office called Turners has been in operation since 1889.
-The community has the name of an original owner of the site.
+The community carries the surname of an original owner of the site.